ayezinhtun/1cng-protal-user-guide/docs/Auto Scaling/Create Auto Scaling.md

 ### <span style={{ color: '#003366' }}>Choose Image</span>

 - Select an operating system or application template to install on your server.
-You can also upload a custom ISO image for greater flexibility.

 ![Auto Scaling](images/as-choose-image.png)